-Planning your meals isn’t just about making a weekly menu — it can help you plan your grocery trips and spare you the desire for an impulse purchase when you know exactly what you need to buy for meals that week.
-It also helps you prepare meals that you can take with you to lunch instead of buying out or relying on the vending machine.
+Planning your meals isn’t just about making a weekly menu — it can help you learn how to save money on groceries and spare you the desire for impulse purchases.
+With a shopping list, you know exactly what you need to buy for meals each week, so you can be more disciplined.
+Shopping lists can also help you prepare lunches — instead of buying one every day.

 Long commercial breaks, inconvenient broadcasting schedules and it’s still mostly reruns?
 Cut the cord and end your cable contract instead of renewing.
 You can get free local channels with a digital antenna, and you can pick up a la carte streaming services to watch your favorite shows for a fraction of the monthly price of cable.

 Not everything needs to be bought brand new.
-Instead of buying the latest and greatest new appliances or electronics, check listings on sites like Craigslist or eBay for used versions in good condition.
+Instead of buying the latest new appliances or electronics, check listings on sites like Craigslist or eBay for used or refurbished versions in good condition.
 When buying used, you should always make sure what you’re getting is of good quality, so request an inspection or assessment by either yourself or a professional you trust.

 You can also save a lot on household expenses by shopping at thrift stores.
-Buying clean, used clothes, books, dishware and more helps keep these items out of landfills and helps you keep more money in your pocket.
+Buying clean, used clothes, books, dishware and more helps keep these items out of landfills and helps you hold onto more money — month after month.

 You see?
 Figuring out how to cut costs and save money at home isn’t that hard.
 By investing a little time and focusing on ways to save, you’ll find the funds you need to achieve your dreams in no time at all!

 And don’t forget: by bundling your home and auto insurance policies you can save a lot on your insurance costs.
 Signing up for our safe and defensive driver programs and adding smart home security features to your house — those are other great ways you to save money on your insurance premiums.
 Connect with your American Family Insurance agent to learn about what discounts that can help you save a lot of money.